conblem/acme-dns-rust/README.md

 ## Configuration
 By default a configuration file is expected in the working directory with the name config.toml .
-It is possible to pass a diferent path as the first argument to the executable.

 **Example config:**
 ```toml